OpenKneeboard/OpenKneeboard/docs/faq/third-party-developers.md

 ## How do I use OpenKneeboard to show content from my app?

-For commercial enquiries, please [contact Fred Emmott Software Services LLC via email](mailto:fred@fredemmott.com].
+For commercial enquiries, please [contact Fred Emmott Software Services LLC via email](mailto:fred@fredemmott.com).
 I do not offer any direct-to-consumer services or support via email.

-You have three options:
+Developers have three options:
 - implement a custom tab type in OpenKneeboard with C++ and Direct3D 11
 - provide a file or web page, and instruct users on how to configure OpenKneeboard to access that content.
 OpenKneeboard will automatically reload files when they are modified.
 - provide a window, and instruct users on how to configure a Window Capture tab for your app

 OpenKneeboard has additional integration APIs available for [web dashboards](../api/web-dashboards.md); however, text quality will be higher for text or PDF files.

 Do not write software that changes OpenKneeboard's configuration files; it is *extremely* likely to break users' configuration when they update OpenKneeboard.
+Reading OpenKneeboard's configuration files is not supported; no attempt is made to minimize between changes, or to provide a configuration format that is easy to consume by third-parties.
+The *only* supported ways for third-party applications to interact with OpenKneeboard's configuration are via the documented APIs.

 OpenKneeboard is a tool for users to show their content how they wish in VR, via OpenKneeboard's settings.
 It is not a developer toolkit.

-Feel free to *read* OpenKneeboard's configuration files from your software, but keep in mind there are no attempts at providing stability.

 ## Why can't my window be captured?